DiSA-Projects/ubc-ds-map/README.md

 An overview of all units, research hubs, resources, and training related to digital scholarship at UBC.
 Also includes a glossary of DS terms.
+This archive is set up as an Obsidian knowledge base, but can be accessed as individual Markdown pages.

 ## Home
 - [[DiSA (Digital Scholarship in the Arts)]] ([website](https://disa.arts.ubc.ca/))